ibm-cloud-docs/infrastructure-hub/mssql-db-migration.md

 * Licenses for database applications on target servers.
 * Update DNS records with correct IP addresses on/for target servers.
 * Configured shared disk on the target side.
-* Ensure all the configuration of the cluster is correct and all services are up and running correctly.
+* Make sure that all the configuration of the cluster is correct and all services are up and running correctly.
 * **Known issue:**
    When migration is performed for servers with clustered node "the trust relationship between this workstation and the primary domain failed".
 So even if you enter the correct domain credentials post migration, it does not allow to user to log in.
 * **Workaround:**